RivinHD/civicc-compiler/README.md

 ```

 The following targets are available:
-- `civicc`: Fuzz the complete compiler (not recommended)
+- `civicc`: Fuzz the complete compiler
+- `civicc_grammer`: Fuzz the complete compiler
-- `scanner`: Fuzz the scanner only
+- `scanparse`: Fuzz the scanner and parser only
-- `scanner_positive`: Fuzz only the positive space of the scanner i.e. grammer valid civicc code.
+- `scanparse_grammer`: Fuzz only the positive space of the scanner and parser i.e. grammar valid CiviC code.

 *Note:* Keeping the fuzz target/slice smaller is more efficient.